-This event was held virtually and streamed as a Zoom webinar.
+This event was held virtually as a Zoom webinar.
 Watch a recording of the talk on YouTube.

 Scroll down to the bottom of the page to view the event video.